Skip to main content

 Accountancy education programs are administered by the universities which are under the academic supervision of the Israeli Council for Higher Education (CHEI) and the professional supervision of the Auditors' Council.

-Continuing professional development (CPD) is not required by law nor by the Institute of Certified Public Accountants in Israel (ICPAI), which unites accountancy professionals on a voluntary basis.
-ICPAI reports, however, that legislation has been proposed that would require CPD for all CPAs.
-While the proposed legislation is still pending as of the date of this assessment, ICPAI is in the process of requiring CPD requirements in line with 2019 IES for its own members.
-ICPAI maintains a voluntary program of CPD for its members and records, monitors, and verifies member participation.
-In 2015, ICPAI began a program of offering recognition for (incentivizing) participation in voluntary CPD offerings and providing certificates of achievement to members with a high degree of participation in CPD programs.
+Continuing professional development (CPD) is not required by law, the Auditors’ Council, nor by the Institute of Certified Public Accountants in Israel (ICPAI), which unites accountancy professionals on a voluntary basis.
+ICPAI reports, however, that legislation has been proposed that would require CPD for all CPAs and is pending approval as of the date of this assessment.

 Current Status: Partially Adopted